 The Supplier assumes product liability in accordance with current mandatory legislation on this subject.
 Beyond this, the Supplier assumes no product liability.

-If the Supplier processes personal data belonging to the Customer when providing the agreed Service, such data will be processed under a separate data processor agreement entered into.
+If the Supplier processes personal data on behalf of the Customer when providing the agreed Service, such data will be processed under a separate data processor agreement entered into.

 The Supplier may assign its rights and obligations towards the Customer to group companies or third parties.